5 Sites with Exciting French Quizzes for Beginners

 What’s even better than learning French?

-It can help you understand where your weaknesses lie, so you can tweak your French learning formula to perfection.
+There are already a ton of resources online for better French learning, but online quizzes in particular help you understand where your weaknesses lie, so you can tweak your French learning formula to perfection.

 It can also build your confidence by giving you a chance to use the language.